Skip to main content

 Set netting is banned from 20 December to 31 March annually.
 The prohibited area extends 200m offshore.

-When set netting is permitted
+When set netting is allowed

 When we take action